The Wyakin Warrior Foundation™ is a nonprofit organization providing a comprehensive training package for wounded and

 The Wyakin Warrior program specifically targets severely wounded, injured, or ill veterans who have the interest and motivation to contribute as leaders in business, government and/or their communities; but lack the education and training to do so.
 We provide both.

 Each Wyakin Warrior will be hosted by mentors at the national, local and campus levels.

 National Level Mentor – Each veteran will be sponsored by the nation’s top leaders in business, government, or the military.
 The national-level leaders will be assigned one Wyakin Warrior and asked to follow the veteran for up to three years: the two years prior to graduation plus one year following graduation.
 They will contact their Wyakin Warrior at least quarterly, and the Foundation will pay for one face-to-face meeting each year while the student is in school.

-Local Mentor – Each Wyakin Warrior will be “adopted” by a veteran in the local area.
+Local Mentor – Each Wyakin Warrior will be “adopted” by a volunteer in the local area.
 In some cases, the local veterans may be local contacts for the various Wounded Warrior programs sponsored by the individual services (Marine Corps: Wounded Warrior Regiment; Navy: Navy Safe Harbor; Army and Air Force: Wounded Warrior Program; SOCOM: SOCOM Care Coalition).

-Student Squads – More of a buddy system, each Wyakin Warrior will be introduced to three fellow students attending the same school who will be his/her on-campus companions.
-The student “squad” will assist the student veteran with orientation and assimilation into campus life.
+Student Peers – More of a buddy system, each Wyakin Warrior will be introduced to as many as three fellow students attending the same school who will be his/her on-campus companions.
+The student peers will assist the student veteran with orientation and assimilation into campus life.

 If your are interested in volunteering as a mentor please submit your information here.